+2035-2045 Comprehensive Plan Future Land Use Element

 Brownfield Redevelopment

+Objective 1.4

-The City shall establish a brownfield program with the development of a plan that guides prospective investors and developers on the types of projects that will be supported; promotes effective tools that reduces barriers to land revitalization; training; and, a community-based process where public funds can be used to support private sector development that is consistent with the Comprehensive Plan. ~~To preserve certain brownfield land for economic development purposes, as appropriate, residential uses shall generally be discouraged from locating in brownfield areas that are designated for employment uses, unless in mixed-use development where the residential use would serve the employment use, or non-employment uses identified as beneficial to the City, such as sporting venues, places of religious assembly, or colleges and university campuses.~~
+The City shall establish a brownfield program with the development of a plan that guides prospective investors and developers on the types of projects that will be supported; promotes effective tools that reduces barriers to land revitalization; training; and, a community-based process where public funds can be used to support private sector development that is consistent with the Comprehensive Plan.
+To preserve certain brownfield land for economic development purposes, as appropriate, residential uses shall generally be discouraged from locating in brownfield areas that are designated for employment uses, unless in mixed-use development where the residential use would serve the employment use, or non-employment uses identified as beneficial to the City, such as sporting venues, places of religious assembly, or colleges and university campuses.

-Monitor and Evaluation:

-- Encourage consideration of environmental analysis of brownfield sites and site mitigation. - Maintain an inventory of potentially contaminated sites within the City of North Miami, within one year of effective date of the 2016 Comprehensive Plan update (Ordinance No. 1399) - Develop, deploy and update, as necessary, a marketing plan to promote the use of environmentally contaminated sites for commercial or industrial uses. - Enhance collaboration and communication essential to facilitate brownfields cleanup and reuse. - Provide financial and technical assistance to bolster the private market.

-- Development parcel size - ~~Quantity of soil, surface water and groundwater treated or risk managed~~ - ~~Reduction in soil and groundwater pollution~~ - ~~Property taxes before and after redevelopment~~

-~~The City shall establish brownfield designations for one or more parcels of residential, industrial or commercial property that are abandoned or underutilized because of concerns about environmental contamination in order to provide for state and federal funding resources.~~

-~~The City shall~~ Support cleanup and redevelopment of brownfield properties and acknowledges that these properties will play an important role in land use planning by making good use of previously developed land.

-~~The City shall~~ Monitor and evaluate underutilized industrial and commercial properties containing former automotive, dry cleaning or other operations that may have environmental issues that need to be addressed.

-~~The City shall~~ Prioritize brownfield redevelopment projects that propose a mixture of residential, recreation, commercial and industrial uses based on site location and environmental conditions.

-~~The City shall~~ Coordinate with the Community Redevelopment Agency (CRA) for the use of tax increment financing funds to support the City's Brownfield Program.
+Potential Performance Indicators:

+- Development parcel size - Quantity of soil, surface water and groundwater treated or risk managed - Reduction in soil and groundwater pollution - Property taxes before and after redevelopment Policy 1.4.1 Establish brownfield designations for one or more parcels of residential, industrial or commercial property that are abandoned or underutilized because of concerns about environmental contamination in order to provide for state and federal funding resources.
+Policy 1.4.2 Support cleanup and redevelopment of brownfield properties and acknowledges that these properties will play an important role in land use planning by making good use of previously developed land.
+Policy 1.4.3 Monitor and evaluate underutilized industrial and commercial properties containing former automotive, dry cleaning or other operations that may have environmental issues that need to be addressed.
+Policy 1.4.4 Prioritize brownfield redevelopment projects that propose a mixture of residential, recreation, commercial and industrial uses based on site location and environmental conditions.
+Policy 1.4.5 Coordinate with the Community Redevelopment Agency (CRA) for the use of tax increment financing funds to support the City's Brownfield Program.
+Policy 1.4.6 Coordinate with the U.S. Environmental Protection Agency Brownfields Program
-~~The City shall~~ Coordinate with the U.S. Environmental Protection Agency Brownfields Program for grant funding to prevent, assess, safely clean up and sustainably reuse brownfields.

-Due to financial barriers associated with developing brownfield sites, ~~the City shall~~ partner with other agencies such as the SFRPC in order to access a revolving loan fund (capital) that is used to provide low interest loans and grants to provide flexible and favorable repayment terms.

-~~The City shall~~ Implement programmatic funds for area-wide planning around brownfield redevelopment sites, particularly in economically distressed areas and certain instances where assessments reveal immediate threats to the environment or human health.

-~~The City shall~~ Seek funding for cleanup activities; to establish revolving loan funds to make loans and subgrants; to establish environmental cleanup; and health and training programs.

-~~The City shall~~ Seek funding for innovative training, research and technical assistance projects that support brownfields revitalization.

-Land Development Regulations

-The City's Land Development Regulations (LDR) shall provide clear guidance on land development and conform to comprehensive plan goals, objectives and policies.
+2035-2045 Comprehensive Plan Future Land Use Element for grant funding to prevent, assess, safely clean up and sustainably reuse brownfields.
+Policy 1.4.7 Due to financial barriers associated with developing brownfield sites, in order to access a revolving loan fund (capital) that is used to provide low interest loans and grants to provide flexible and favorable repayment terms.
+Policy 1.4.8 Implement programmatic funds for area-wide planning around brownfield redevelopment sites, particularly in economically distressed areas and certain instances where assessments reveal immediate threats to the environment or human health.
+Policy 1.4.9 Seek funding for cleanup activities; to establish revolving loan funds to make loans and subgrants; to establish environmental cleanup; and health and training programs.
+Policy 1.4.10 Seek funding for innovative training, research and technical assistance projects that support brownfields revitalization.
+Land Development Regulations Objective 1.5 The City's Land Development Regulations (LDR) shall provide clear guidance on land development and conform to comprehensive plan goals, objectives and policies.
+Potential Performance Indicators:

-- ~~The LDR (Land Development Regulations) will be updated as applicable, to implement amendments to the Comprehensive Plan, within one year of the effective date of any such amendments.~~

-- Development review timeframes - Cost of service (e.g., on a per-project basis)

-~~Regularly and systematically review and update the Land Development Regulations shall allow for a to ensure they provide an increasingly clear, easy-to-follow and flexible development review process.~~

-Prior to approval of plans for new development or redevelopment, the City shall review for compliance with all applicable regulations including Cone of Influence land use restrictions and applicable environmental regulations.
+- Development review timeframes - Cost of service (e.g., on a per-project basis) Policy 1.5.1 Regularly and systematically review and update the Land Development Regulations to ensure they provide an increasingly clear, easy-to-follow and flexible development review process.
+Policy 1.5.2 Prior to approval of plans for new development or redevelopment, the City shall review for compliance with all applicable regulations including Cone of Influence land use restrictions and applicable environmental regulations.